mihailgaberov/mihail-gaberov.eu/src/pages/how-to-run-docker-on-windows-10-home-edition/index.md

 Now that we have all we need ready to use, we may spend our time on actual learning, either by following a docker related tutorial or a book.
 No matter what you want to do next, you have all the tools you will need.
 I personally will try to [finish](https://github.com/mihailgaberov/microservices) the previously mentioned tutorial and then, who knows, may be I will start using Docker for each next project I do.

-By the way, during the process of searching described above, I found a very promising book which is specifically about Docker.
+By the way, during the process of researching, I found a very promising book which is specifically about Docker.
 It's called _"Docker in Practice" by Ian Miell_.
 If this interests you as well, you might want to take a look.

 🔥 Thanks for reading! 🔥